Measuring the frequency dynamics of financial connectedness and systemic risk: Measuring connectedness in frequency domain

 \subsection{Spectral representation for variance decompositions and connectedness measures}

-Generalized forecast error variance decompositions (GFEVD) are central to measuring connectedness; hence, to define frequency dependent measures, we need to consider its spectral counterpart.
-As noted from Equation~(\ref{eq:connectedness}), the connectedness measure is based on an impulse response functions $\boldsymbol \Psi_j$ defined in the time domain.
-As a building block of the presented theory, we consider a frequency response function, $\boldsymbol \Psi(e^{-i \omega})=\sum_h e^{-i\omega h} \boldsymbol \Psi_h$, which can be obtained as a Fourier transform of the coefficients $\boldsymbol \Psi$, with $i=\sqrt{-1}$.
-A spectral density of $\mathbf{x}_t$ at frequency $\omega$ can then be conveniently defined as a Fourier transform of MA($\infty$) filtered series as
+A natural way to describe the frequency dynamics (the long-term, medium-term, or short-term) of the connectedness is to consider the spectral representation of variance decompositions based on frequency responses to shocks instead of impulse responses to shocks.
+As a building block of the presented theory, we consider a frequency response function, $\boldsymbol \Psi(e^{-i \omega})=\sum_h e^{-i\omega h} \boldsymbol \Psi_h$, which can be obtained as a Fourier transform of the coefficients $\boldsymbol \Psi_h$, with $i=\sqrt{-1}$.
+The spectral density of $\mathbf{x}_t$ at frequency $\omega$ can then be conveniently defined as a Fourier transform of MA($\infty$) filtered series as